-Note: After you make any changes to the Knowledge Collection, make sure to click the Train button to send the updates to the Knowledge Graph engine.
+Note: After you make any changes to the Knowledge Graph, make sure to click the Train button to send the updates to the Knowledge Graph engine.
 If you do not train the bot, the changes are not reflected in the Bot responses.

 Move Question and Answers Between Nodes

 To move question and answers to the relevant nodes, follow these steps: